Burwood/containers101/containers_lab/task_5msb.md

 ENTRYPOINT ["/app/goapp"]

 ```

+This Dockerfile is coming to the same conclusion but from a totally different and more secure angle.
+We are starting off with the same **FROM** but labelling it as **builder** so that we can reference its results later.
+Then, we'll setup the build environment the same as before, but now when we **RUN** the **go build** command we added some flags so that we are staticly linking and including all the dependencies in the resulting binary because our next line we're using a second **FROM** pointing to **scratch** which quite literally means an empty container, then setting the working directory and adding just the files we need from our local pc into the directory as well as copying the compiled go binary from **builder** our labelled image from before and of course exposing the ports and setting our entrypoint.

- 7. Run the same build command, **but tag this one go-http-demo:v2**,  and then run `docker image ls` again and note the difference in size.
+ 7. Now, run the same build command again, **but tag this one go-http-demo:v2**,  and then run `docker image ls` again and note the difference in size.
 You have nothing in your container but the binary and its sqlite3 database file!

 **What does this mean?
 Multi-stage builds are awesome and you should almost always use them**